-The MPPGA is a highly challenging and rewarding graduate program that provides a path for high-performing professionals to enhance their careers or transition into senior management roles in international institutions, companies, non-governmental organizations and various levels of government in all parts of the world.
+With UBC’s Master of Public Policy and Global Affairs (MPPGA), enhance your career or transition into policy roles in institutions, companies, non-governmental organizations, and various levels of government in all parts of the world.

 Our innovative program equips you with the analytical and technical skills you need to lead policy change in a rapidly transforming, globalized world.